gracenolan/Notes/interview-study-notes-for-security-engineering.md

 - Signatures
 	- Host-based signatures
 		- Eg changes to the registry, files created or modified.
-		- Strings in found in malware samples appearing in binaries installed on hosts (/Antivirus).
+		- Strings in found in malware samples appearing in binaries installed on hosts. (/Antivirus).
 	- Network signatures
 		- Eg checking DNS records for attempts to contact C2 (command and control) servers.